');

 About Monticello, UT

-Monticello is a small community in Utah with a population of 1,941 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Monticello is 37.6 years.
+Monticello is a small town located in Utah with a population of 1,941 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 37.6 years is close to the US median age of 38.9 years.

 Cost of Living in Monticello, UT